 Now you are in the mood to create a multivendor marketplace because you can earn lots of profit.
 But wait, you need to choose a plugin which can perform all the actions and functionalities of a marketplace.
 Here we come with a solution.
 With the help of WordPress WooCommerce Multi Vendor Marketplace, you can convert your WooCommerce Website into a fully functional marketplace.
 Still worried... let's take a quick look at its features and the getting started guide.

 Okay, so now you are thinking of making money ($$$$$$$$$$$$$).
 Let's go through various pricing models of this Multivendor Marketplace.
 How can a marketplace owner generate revenue from the marketplace?
 We shall discuss the revenue/pricing model of WordPress WooCommerce Multivendor Marketplace one by one.

 Commission Based Model

-Charging a commission for each product/transaction is one of the popular business models for the marketplaces same applicable here.
+Charging a commission for each product/transaction is one of the popular business models for the marketplaces same applies here.
 When a customer pays the seller for the product, the marketplace facilitates the payment and charges a percentage or a fixed amount.
 The benefit that this business model provides, is that the sellers are not charged until they start earning from the marketplace and is definitely attractive to the sellers.
 From the marketplace point of view, this will be producing great deals of profits in the long run.
-The big and best-known marketplace platforms like - Etsy, eBay, Flipkart, Amazon etc. use this commission based model.
+The big and best-known marketplace platforms like - Etsy, eBay, Flipkart, Amazon etc. use this commission-based model.